 9. Briefly describe the UP, including any harm or potential harm that occurred to subject(s), whether and how the incident was resolved.
 (If you have supplementary information related to this UP that you think needs to be reviewed by the study team please fax it to Nick Rudzianski at the University of Iowa at 319-335-9782.)
-10. On what date did this UP occur?
-11. On what date was this UP identified by your clinic?
-For each of the questions below, please indicate whether you feel the outcome described is attributed to the UP you are reporting.
+10. On what date did this UP occur?/(MM/DD/YYYY) 11.
+On what date was this UP identified by your clinic?// (MM/DD/YYYY) each of the questions below, please indicate whether you feel the outcome described is ibuted to the UP you are reporting.
 Answers to Questions 11-19 are required.
-12. Did any subject die as a result of the UP? □ NO → Skip to Question 13 □ YES → Continue to Question 12 below 13.
-Death date:/// (MM/DD/YYYY) 14.
+12. Did any subject die as a result of the UP? ☐ NO → Skip to Question 13 ☐ YES → Continue to Question 12 below 13.
+Death date:// (MM/DD/YYYY) 14.
 Did any subject experience a life-threatening condition as a result of the UP?
-YES NO 15.
+Tyes NO 15.
 Was any subject hospitalized as a result of the UP?
-YES NO 16.
+Tyes NO 16.
 Did any subject experience disability as a result of the UP?
-YES NO 17.
-Did the UP result in congenital abnormality?
-YES NO 18.
-Did the UP require intervention in order to prevent permanent impairment or damage to any subject?
-YES NOTE: A "yes" answer to Question 17 should only be used for an event that does not result in death, a life-threatening condition, hospitalization, disability of congenital deformity, but that did jeopardize the subject(s) and that required a specific medical intervention to prevent one or more of outcomes in Question 12-17 from occurring.
+Tyes NO 17.
+Did the UP result in congenital abnormality ? ☐ YES ☐ NO 18.
+Did the UP require intervention in order to prevent permanent impairment or damage TYES NOTE: A "yes" answer to Question 17 should only be used for an event that doe not result in death, a life-threatening condition, hospitalization, disability of congenital deformity, but that did jeopardize the subject(s) and that required specific medical intervention to prevent one or more of outcomes in Question 12-17 from occurring.

-19. Did the UP result in an important medical event as determined by a physician or designee at your clinic?

-YES NO

-NOTE: A "yes" answer to Question 19 should only be used when a site judges the event to represent significant hazard or harm to a research subject(s).

-- 20. Was the UP an exacerbation of a pre-existing condition (that is, it existed prior to the subject's enrollment in the study)? - YES - 🗖 NO - 21.
-Describe any details about the UP that might help us evaluate its relationship to the study.

-22. Describe other relevant history, including pre-existing medical conditions (e.g. allergies, race, pregnancy, smoking and alcohol use, hepatic/renal dysfunction).

-23. Describe relevant scans/tests/laboratory data related to the UP, including dates.

-24. Describe any action that you have taken as a result of the problem, whether to moderate the impact on the subject(s) or to decease the likelihood that the problem will recur:
+Did the UP res designee at yo cult in an important medical event as determined by a physician or ur clinic? ☐ YES ☐ NO NOTE: A "yes" answer to Question 19 should only be used when a site judges the event to represent significant hazard or harm to a research subject(s). ; n exacerbation of a pre-existing condition (that is, it existed prior to the lment in the study)?
+21. Describe any c details about the UP that might help us evaluate its relationship to the study. relevant history, including pre-existing medical conditions (e.g. allergies, cy, smoking and alcohol use, hepatic/renal dysfunction).
+23. Describe relev ant scans/tests/laboratory data related to the UP, including dates. • action that you have taken as a result of the problem, whether to moderate the subject(s) or to decease the likelihood that the problem will recur: -